Welcome to today's edition of the Rush 24-7 podcast.

 And so now look what he can brag.

-He can he can go to Dmitry Medvedev, The president of Russia and say, hey, look, Dimitri, I got the car companies.
+He can go to Dmitry Medvedev, the president of Russia, and say, hey, look, Dmitry, I got the car companies.

 I got the car companies, Medvedev.